pragathi777/studio/docs/synopsis.md

 ### Objectives

-The primary objectives of the InterviewAce project are:
+The primary objectives of this project are:

 1.  **To Develop a Realistic Mock Interview Simulator:** Create a web-based platform that simulates a standard multi-round interview process, including an aptitude test, a live coding challenge, and a behavioral (HR) interview.
 2.  **To Integrate Conversational AI:** Implement an AI-powered interviewer for the HR round that can ask relevant, adaptive questions based on the candidate's profile and previous responses.